pan-/Porting_Guide/Docs/BLE/Gap.md

  * this will send the corresponding L2CAP request and wait for the central
  * to perform the procedure.
  *
- * @param[in] handle
- *              Connection Handle.
+ * @param[in] handle Connection Handle.
- * @param[in] params
- *              Pointer to desired connection parameters.
-If NULL is provided on a peripheral role,
+ * @param[in] params Pointer to desired connection parameters.
+If NULL is provided
- *              the parameters in the PPCP characteristic of the GAP service will be used instead.
+ * on a peripheral role, the parameters in the PPCP characteristic of the GAP
+ * service will be used instead.
  *
  * @return BLE_ERROR_NONE if the connection parameters were updated correctly.
  */
 virtual ble_error_t updateConnectionParams(Handle_t handle, const ConnectionParams_t* params);
 ```

+This function initiate a `Connection Parameters Request Procedure` for a given
+connection.
+There is user callback to call at the end of the procedure.

 ### `setDeviceName`